Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ### 1. Download all data for processing on the client side

-Downloading the entire data is intuitive, and each type of entity (e.g., assets, relationships, or snapshots) has its own endpoint.
+Downloading the entire data is intuitive, and each type of entity (e.g., assets, relationships, or snapshots) has its own endpoint:

 #### a.
 Downloading assets